tsmtzs/humanSoundSculpture/SOFTWARE-SETUP.md

 generates note events.
 All software configuration should be done on this computer.
 We have used the `Raspberry Pi model B+` single board computer with the `Raspberry Pi OS Lite` operating system.
-The following sections offer the details for each step of setting up the system.
+The following sections offer the details for each step of setting up the piece.
 All commands assume the `Raspberry Pi OS`.
+They should work on every `Debian` based `Linux` distribution.

 ### Install the required software
 1. `Linux`